This species is known only from the central hilly regions of Borneo, below 500 m asl. It is likely to occur more widely than currently recorded.

 Habitat and Ecology

-It is known only from the banks of clear, rocky streams in hilly lowland primary rainforest.
+This species inhabits the banks of clear, rocky streams in hilly lowland primary and secondary rainforest.
 Juveniles and adults do not disperse from the immediate vicinity of such streams and the larvae develop in pools along those streams.
+It is not likely to tolerate habitat disturbance (Y.M.
+Pui and I. Das pers. comm.
+March 2018).